 There maybe errors and omissions in my information.
 I welcome your corrections.
 Please notify me, and I will make adjustments.
 This site will be ever evolving as my collection changes and/or as I add more swords.
 So, please check back from time to time to see what has changed.

 All of the Civil War pictures, envelopes, and drawings on this site are from the Library of Congress and have no known publication restrictions.
 All of the pictures of the swords have been taken by me, unless otherwise stated.

 Simon was born in London, England.
 On the death of his father in 1968, his mother emigrated to South Africa, where he was raised.
 He has had an un-ordinary life with four careers in four countries.
 He has worked as a detective in the South African Narcotics Bureau; a rough-neck on the North Sea oil fields and a scuba diving instructor in the Cayman Islands and South Africa.
 He now lives in Santa Barbara, California with his wife where they are raising their two children.
 Simon currently lives a quieter life working in Asset Management and Investment.

-Simon is a member of the Company of Military Historians and serves on the Board of Directors for the Santa Barbara Historical Arms Association.
+Simon is a member of the Company of Military Historians and past serving member of Board of Directors for the Santa Barbara Historical Arms Association.
 He is a contributor to North South Trader Civil War magazine and has also been a guest on "The Elizabeth Stewart Radio Show".
 He also assists museums/historical associations with research of American swords.

 "Better to do something imperfectly, than to do nothing flawlessly." ~ Robert H. Schuller